mauritz2/arboretum/README.md

 * [Flask SocketIO](https://flask-socketio.readthedocs.io)

 ## Running the game

+### Environment variables
 Environment variables.
-Can be set in the .env file or in the operating system.
+Can be set in the .env file or the operating system.

 | Variable | Example Value
 | :---:   |:-------------:|
 | SECRET_KEY |  "my_secret"  |

-## Running the game
+### Running the app

 Navigate to the same folder as the app.py file and execute:
 ```